ujjwalkran/Sensor/Adril_Contribution.md

 # Adril Vaz Contribution

-### I have fetched the value from the firebase and streamed same to the website
+I have fetched the value from the firebase and streamed same to the website.
+[Niyata N Naik](https://github.com/NiyataNaik) helped me in this.
+We both worked on this together.

 var firebaseConfig = {